Major Admissions and Requirements

 Application - Winter Quarter

-Applications are due by noon on the first Friday in February (online application above).
+Applications are due by noon on February 2, 2018 (online application above).
 Only complete, on-time applications will be considered.
 In addition to the academic performance described above, acceptance will also be based on a essay (500 words or less) explaining why you want to pursue a degree in Manufacturing Engineering.
 Applicants will be notified of decisions before Spring quarter registration begins.

 Students who are accepted must register for MFGE 231, MFGE 261 and MATH 345 (or MATH 341) Spring quarter before the end of Phase II registration, unless the MATH 345 (341) course has already been completed.
 Students who do not register by the end of Phase II registration may lose their major status.
 Students need to have a plan to complete the following classes with no more than two left to take by fall quarter junior year: PHYS 162, PHYS 163, MATH 204, MATH 331, ENGR 225, and CSCI 140.